KKDA-FM

-KKDA-FM (104.5 MHz), known on air as K104, is a radio station in the Dallas–Fort Worth metroplex broadcasting an urban contemporary format.
-It is owned by Service Broadcasting Corporation alongside KRNB.
+KKDA-FM (104.5 MHz), known on air as K104, is a radio station licensed to Dallas, Texas and serving the Dallas–Fort Worth metroplex broadcasting an urban contemporary format.
+It is owned by Urban One alongside KBFB and KRNB.
 Its studios are located in Arlington, Texas, and the transmitter site is in Cedar Hill.

 History

 104.5 FM began operation on June 8, 1947, as KIXL.
 KIXL (pronounced "Kicksil") aired a successful beautiful music format, simulcast on both 104.5 FM and 1040 AM ("104 on both dials").
 A pioneer in the "mood music" format, the station showed up in the top five in Dallas market ratings consistently through 1968, but by the beginning of the 1970s KIXL was facing tough competition from KOAX, which had come to dominate as the top-rated easy listening station.
 In 1973, the year Dallas and Fort Worth were combined into one radio market, KIXL dropped its heritage calls in favor of KEZT, continuing to play easy-listening musical fare.
 The change did not improve the station's fortunes, as KEZT never appeared in the top 10 of the Dallas/Fort Worth ratings, while KOAX's success continued and KTLC provided additional competition in the beautiful music format.

 On December the 22nd of 1976, KEZT flipped to an Urban format and officially changed their call letters as KKDA-FM and adopted the moniker as the now legendary and iconic K104 under the leadership of new owner Hyman Childs.
 KKDA-FM Was initially the FM counterpart to KKDA-AM which aired R&B and soul during the day and gospel at night.
 KKDA-FM First primarily began as a disco station with the two slogans; "K104 Is Disco Soul!" and "K104 Is Disco!"
 But through the early to mid 1980s, KKDA-FM shifted to a Top 40/CHR/UC hybrid type format (also known as "Crossover" and "CHUrban", which is the predecessor to the current Rhythmic CHR format) while retaining the K104 moniker first in 1983 with "K104, This Is It!" then later in 1985 with "K104, Jammin' With The Music!" and after that in 1987 with "K104, People Power!"
 In the late 1980's the station was briefly known as "Hot 104, The All New KKDA-FM!"
 But that moniker would soon be officially get dropped and returned to the K104 name under new slogan "K104, We've Got It Goin' On!"
 (During the station's disco era K104 had a mascot that billed itself as The K104 Disco Chicken).

 In the mid 1990s, under the leadership of new owner Ken Dowe and new PD Michael Spears, KKDA-FM skewed its former urban contemporary format with slower R&B and soul songs at night and gospel on Sunday mornings, towards the Mainstream Urban genre consisting of a hip-hop and current R&B heavy playlist.
 That format helped project K104 to being one of the highest-rated radio stations in the Dallas–Fort Worth DMA, where it has remained to this day.